TC Arts Council’s Arts In Schools Program

-TC Arts works with Transylvania County school administrators to place local and regional artists in the schools for week-long residencies with students, who are given a hands-on, sequential arts experience.
-The roster of artists is reviewed each year to maintain both educational and artistic quality and to add new artists as well.
-The current roster consists of about two dozen artists and encompasses everything from sculpture to drama and pottery, to creative writing and mask-making, visual arts to music, photography and creative movement, and much more.
+TC Arts works with Transylvania County Schools to place local and regional artists in the schools for week-long residencies with students, who are given a hands-on, sequential arts experience.
+The current roster consists of about a dozen artists and encompasses everything from sculpture to drama and pottery, to creative writing and mask-making, visual arts to music, photography and creative movement, to film and much more.

 Take Art to Heart

-Each school year, artist present eight monthly lessons to an assigned class of first, second or fourth or fifth grade students in one of the county’s elementary schools.
+Each school year, artists present eight monthly lessons to an assigned class of elementary students in one of the county’s elementary schools.

 Lessons vary from one presenter to another, but all include components of art history, elements and principles of art, critical thinking, and subject or period themes—all reinforced with color art reproductions, discussions, games and activities.